-With Gratitude We Celebrate 50 Years of Friendships & Memories in 2020
+With Gratitude we Celebrated 50 Years of Excellence in 2020!

 “It all began when I decided to turn my favourite pastime and hobby into a business when I guided my very first international clients on a plains game hunt in Zululand in 1968.
 At that time there were only three PH’s operating in South Africa.
 Of those three, I am the only one still alive.